Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 During this time, we ask all customers to be mindful of their outdoor water use needs and activities by adopting best management practices.
 These efforts, if successful, will help preserve our natural water resources and will extend the period of time before more serious restrictions may need to be imposed.
 Concord’s Advisory level corresponds generally to ‘Normal’ or ‘Advisory’ levels as defined within the Massachusetts Drought Management Plan.

 New lawns and plantings which require watering beyond what is allowed under the current State of Water Conservation require a Water Use Restriction Variance.
-Water Use Restriction Variances are issued at the discretion of the Water and Sewer Division Superintendent and can be obtained online at www.concordma.gov/watervariance .
+Water Use Restriction Variances are issued at the discretion of the Concord Public Works Director and can be obtained online at www.concordma.gov/watervariance .
 Water Use Restriction Variances will not be issued during a Lawn Watering Ban in order to encourage residents to plant new lawns in the spring when water is more plentiful.
 Water Smart Landscape Templates

 Please record the address and street that the violation has occurred at as well as the time and type of violation for staff to follow up. email: firstname.lastname@example.org